figiel/hosts/README.md

 By default `hosts` fetches hosts entries from `~/.hosts`, but `HOSTS_FILE` can be used to specify a different file as well.

-## `HOSTALIASES`

-Some variants of libc have support for the `HOSTALIASES` environment variable.
-This is similar to using `HOSTS_FILE` in this library.
-However, the variant of glibc used on Debian and ArchLinux, amongst others, do not have this feature.

 ## Build

 ```sh